King County Metro: Routes

 Route numbers in the lower 900s (901–931) are used for Dial-a-Ride services, while shuttles connecting to the King County Water Taxi are numbered in the 700s.
+The dial-a-ride system is contracted to Hopelink, a non-profit organization.
 Since 2003, Metro has contracted with senior charities to operate the Hyde Shuttle system, which provides free rides to elderly or disabled passengers in Seattle and other cities.
 Metro formerly funded a shuttle system named Ride2 that served West Seattle and Eastgate using contracted private buses, which ended in 2019.
 A set of three shuttle van services contracted out to private operators, including Via in the Rainier Valley, Community Ride, and Ride Pingo in Kent, were launched starting in 2019.
 They were merged in 2023 under the "Metro Flex" brand with a shared livery.

 Metro is contracted to operate special custom buses.
 Custom routes that serve schools in Bellevue and on Mercer Island are numbered in the 800s (823, 824, 886–892) and routes serving the private Lakeside School and University Prep numbered in the higher 900s (980–995).
 Metro also operates custom routes to major employment sites (like Group Health Cooperative in Tukwila and the Boeing Everett Factory).
 Custom routes are also occasionally established to serve as shuttles for large local events, including Seattle Seahawks and Washington Huskies football games.

 Since 2008, Metro has maintained an Emergency Snow Network plan to be implemented during major snowstorms and other periods of inclement weather.
 The network uses only 67 routes on high-frequency corridors with flat topography to compensate for a reduced number of drivers and workers.
 Several routes were also split between trunk routes using articulated buses and shuttles to serve hillier areas with smaller buses.
 The network plan was first implemented during the February 2019 snowstorm.
 In August 2019, the King County Council voted to waive transit fares during snow emergencies.
 An earlier plan from the 1980s replaced Seattle–Eastside commuter routes with a set of routes that exclusively served predetermined park and ride lots.

 RapidRide

 King County Metro operates RapidRide, a network of limited-stop bus lines with some bus rapid transit features.
 All RapidRide routes have frequent service with frequencies of 10 minutes or better during peak commuting hours and 15 minutes during most off-peak hours and on weekends.
 Most lines (except the B and F lines) have late night and early morning service.

-Stops are placed farther apart than typical Metro service to increase speed and reliability.
+RapidRide stops are placed farther apart than typical Metro service to increase speed and reliability.
 Stops with heavier ridership have "stations" with an awning, seating, lighting, real time information signs to communicate estimate arrival times of RapidRide buses.
 Most stations and some stops in Downtown Seattle have ORCA card readers that allow passengers to pay before the bus arrives and board at any of the buses' three doors.
-All lines use new, low-floor, articulated buses that are painted with a distinct red and yellow livery and have onboard Wi-Fi.
+All lines use low-floor, articulated buses that are painted with a distinct red and yellow livery and have onboard Wi-Fi.